 Then it was time to add some flames to the engine!

 Students cut medium-sized triangles out of yellow and orange construction paper.

 They carefully glued them down, purposefully overlapping the yellow and orange triangles to make them look more authentic.

 I suggested using the white paint and adding simple lines for designs on the spaceship.

-Kids had a BLAST creating these fun spaceships and I loved that these spaceships reinforced geometric shapes.
+Kids had a BLAST creating these fun shape rockets and I loved that these spaceships reinforced geometric shapes.